Bree-codes/StudentRegistrationUsingCRUD/README.md

 # StudentRegistrationUsingCRUD
-This is a full stack project that connects both the frontend and the backend..
+This is a full stack project that connects both the frontend and the backend.